-Position: Associate Professor, Field: Space physics, Organisation: University of Otago.
+Position: Professor, Head of Department of Physcis, University of Otago.

 Craig developed a fascination for space science from a very early age.
 He remembers watching TV news reports on the exploration of the Solar System and the launching of humans into Earth orbit.
 Reading science fiction books and delighting in both the science and the imaginative situations described in the stories further fuelled his fascination.

 In his final years of secondary education at Onslow College in Wellington, Craig elected to study physics and came under the inspirational tutelage of John Hannah.
 This led Craig to take up undergraduate studies, majoring in physics, at the University of Otago.
 In his second year, he found the doors marked ‘Space Physics’, and this opened up a career path for him.